Navy Intelligence Specialist

 Teamwork, speaking and writing skills, the ability to do detailed work, keep records and perform mathematical calculations are important attributes for people interested in the IS rating.
 Applicants must be U.S. citizens and meet eligibility requirements for continuous access to sensitive compartmented information (SCI).
 Eligibility for a top secret clearance is determined by the results of a Single Scope Background Investigation followed by a reinvestigation every five years.
 Adversely adjudicated drug abuse offenses will not receive waiver consideration.

 Applicants’ immediate family members, including parents, sibling(s), and spouse, must be U.S. citizens or from a low risk country as defined by Intelligence Community Directive 704.
-Other helpful characteristics are resourcefulness, curiosity, an interest in ideas and information and the ability to make analytical decisions.

 Vision correctable to 20/20 and normal color perception is required.
 Intelligence specialists perform most of their duties in an office or watch environment.
 They usually work closely with others, doing mostly analytical work, but must have the capability to work without supervision and to support the intelligence mission of the Navy on land, undersea at sea and in the air.